mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/df.md

 - Display statistics on the number of free inodes
 `df -i`

-- Display filesystems but exclude the specified type `df -x {{squashfs}} -x {{tmpfs}}`
+- Display filesystems but exclude the specified types `df -x {{squashfs}} -x {{tmpfs}}`